 4. Entrants must be currently enrolled in a Georgia High School.

 5. Each PSA must have one Lead Producer.
-While several students may work together on the project, it must be submitted under only one name, and any prizes will be awarded to the named Lead Producer only.
+While several students may work together on the project, it must be submitted under only one name and any prizes will be awarded to the named Lead Producer only.
 Participants can choose to divide the prize on their own terms if they choose.

 6. There is no entry fee.

 7. Videos may be submitted for consideration one (1) time only.
-Once a video is submitted to Georgia Public Broadcasting, that video becomes ineligible for submission into future Heads Up Georgia Video Contests.
+Once a video is submitted to Georgia Public Broadcasting that video becomes ineligible for submission into future Heads Up Georgia!
+Video Contests.

-11. No copyrighted materials (music, images, etc.) may be used for this contest unless you own the copyright or have a license to use the material for this contest.
+10. No copyrighted materials (music, images, etc.) may be used for this contest unless you own the copyright or have a license to use the material for this contest.
 Written permission must be obtained and provided upon request for all copyrighted materials.

-17. The only compensation for submitting a video is the opportunity to be awarded a prize if the entry wins.
+15. The only compensation for submitting a video is the opportunity to be awarded a prize if the entry wins.
 Georgia Public Broadcasting will pay filmmakers no additional compensation nor be liable to the filmmaker under any circumstances.

-19. Students should keep at least one copy of their PSA.
+17. Students should keep at least one copy of their PSA.
 Georgia Public Broadcasting is not responsible for any films that are lost, damaged, or that do not upload properly.

-20. Ownership of the underlying intellectual property of the project remains with the entrant, with the following exceptions: Entrants grant Georgia Public Broadcasting the right to use their names, photographs, statements, quotes, testimonials, and video submissions for advertising, publicity, and promotional purposes without notification or further compensation.
+18. Ownership of the underlying intellectual property of the project remains with the entrant with the following exceptions: Entrants grant Georgia Public Broadcasting the right to use their names, photographs, statements, quotes, testimonials, and video submissions for advertising, publicity, and promotional purposes without notification or further compensation.
 Entrants also grant Georgia Public Broadcasting the right to use, reproduce, reprint, distribute, perform, and/or display the entrant’s project video without further compensation or notification to the entrant.
-Georgia Public Broadcasting maintains the right to reproduce, reprint, distribute, perform, display, or exhibit the project for advertising, publicity, and promotional purposes on their website, on air, at conferences, or at any other venues.
+Georgia Public Broadcasting maintains the right to reproduce, reprint, distribute, perform, display, or exhibit the project for advertising, publicity, and promotional purposes on their website, at conferences, or at any other venues.

-21. By accepting the prizes, winners agree to hold Georgia Public Broadcasting and all Georgia Public Broadcasting employees harmless against any and all claims and liability arising out of use of such prizes.
-Winner assumes all liability for any injury or damage caused from participation in the contest or use/redemption of any prize.
+19. By accepting the prizes, winners agree to hold Governor’s Office of Highway Safety, Georgia Public Broadcasting, and all Georgia Public Broadcasting employees harmless against any and all claims and liability arising out of the use of such prizes.
+Winners assume all liability for any injury or damage caused from participation in the contest or use/redemption of any prize.

-22. Entrants agree to be bound by the official contest rules.
+20. Entrants agree to be bound by the official contest rules.